ddavid93/shadow-html-renderer/README.md

-# VueHTMLRenderer
+# Shadow HTML Renderer

-A powerful and flexible Vue library for rendering arbitrary HTML content using Shadow DOM with complete style isolation and full script execution support.
-Compatible with Vue 2.7+ and Vue 3.
+A powerful and flexible framework-agnostic library for rendering HTML content into Shadow DOM with complete style isolation and full script execution support.
+Works with any JavaScript framework (React, Vue, Angular, Svelte, etc.) or vanilla JavaScript.

 > **⚠️ SECURITY WARNING**
 > **This library does NOT sanitize or validate HTML content.
 If you render HTML containing malicious scripts, those scripts WILL execute.
-Always sanitize untrusted HTML content before passing it to this component.**
+Always sanitize untrusted HTML content before passing it to this library.**

 ## 📋 Table of Contents